davidwalschots/angular-reactive-validation/README.md

 Angular provides a limited set of validator functions.
 To declare your own validator functions _and_ combine it with this library use the `ValidatorDeclaration` class.
 It supports declaring validators with zero, one or two arguments.

 **Note** that if your validator doesn't return an object as the inner error result, but e.g. a `boolean` such as in the examples below, then this will be replaced by an object that can hold the validation message.
-Thus in the first example below `{ 'hasvalue': true }` becomes `{ 'hasvalue': { 'message': 'validation message' } }`.
+Thus, in the first example below `{ 'hasvalue': true }` becomes `{ 'hasvalue': { 'message': 'validation message' } }`.

 ```ts
 const hasValueValidator = ValidatorDeclaration.wrapNoArgumentValidator(control => {